Marion Leboyer: Biography

 She was a member of the Haut Conseil de la science et de la technologie from 2010 to 2013.

 In December 2021, Prof. Leboyer received the Inserm Grand Prix for the innovative character of her research work, especially on bipolar disorders, schizophrenia and autism spectrum disorders.
 This award pays tribute to a French scientific researcher whose work has led to remarkable progress in the knowledge of human physiology, in therapeutics, and more broadly, in the field of health.
 It is one of the highest French scientific distinctions.

+Marion Leboyer is a member of the Executive Committee of the European College of Neuropsychopharmacology (ECNP) for the term 2022-2025, serving as a Councillor.

+Marion Leboyer is the scientific director of the precision psychiatry project program (PEPR PROXY) selected as part of France 2030.
+France 2030 is a prestigious, highly competitive national investment plan by the French government to support transformative research and innovation, aiming to make France a global leader in fields like healthcare, technology, and sustainability.
+Thus, a program like PEPR PROXY, chosen under France 2030, is not only competitive but also a mark of distinction, reflecting the project's potential to set new standards and advance the field of psychiatry on a global scale.
+Furthermore, according to Clarivate, Marion Leboyer is among the most cited authors in the world and she has an h-index of 141 according to Google Scholar.